MicrosoftDocs/Viva/WorkplaceAnalytics/Get-Started/Prepare and upload organizational data.md

 Examples of organizational data include: job family, job role, organization, line of business, cost center, location, region, layer, level, number of direct reports and manager.
 This data is supplied to Workplace Analytics at the individual level, meaning these attributes are used to give context to each person that makes up the dataset.

-To supply Workplace Analytics with organizational data, you will have to work with the following internal teams:
+### To supply Workplace Analytics with organizational data, you will need to work with the following internal teams:
 * Team that manages your organization’s HR information system to provide a data export of HR attributes for individual employees.
 * Line of business owners who have data that is of interest to analysts for inclusion.